Find out how our knowledgeable industry experts can help guide you.

 The final section, threats, evaluates the external factors that could affect the organization’s ability to engage in new opportunities.
 Threats can include:

-- An ever-changing economy.
-While it is difficult to fully predict the economy, using a strategic foresight team to predict patterns can alleviate the shock of an instable economy.
+An ever-changing economy.
+While it is difficult to fully predict the economy, using a strategic foresight team to predict patterns can alleviate the shock of an unstable economy.